oscar-besga-panel/LockFactoryServer/README.md

-In really, really alpha for now...
+In beta for now !

 See the [wiki](https://github.com/oscar-besga-panel/LockFactoryServer/wiki) for more documentation